 GitHub Actions, for example, specifies 2-core CPU and 7 GB of RAM, and 14 GB disk space.
 With such a configuration, a VM wouldn’t finish compiling in the usual 60-minute limit.
 We hit similar timeouts with BuddyBuild and, to a lesser degree, CircleCI.

-This article is the beginning of a series; we’ll release articles about our approach in the coming weeks.
+This article is the beginning of a series about our approach to CI.

 We handle a fleet of (bare-metal) Mac minis.
 Why no virtualization?
 Read more in Managing macOS Hardware: Virtualization or Bare Metal?

 Our machines are provisioned automatically to ensure they’re all running the exact same setup.
-Check back soon to learn more about automating macOS with Chef.
+Learn more about automating macOS with Chef.

 To orchestrate our builds, we use Buildkite.
-Check back soon to learn about our evaluation approach in Continuous Integration: From Jenkins to Buildkite.
+Learn about our evaluation approach in Continuous Integration: From Jenkins to Buildkite.

 We write about our approach to testing and CI occasionally, and while technology constantly evolves, many of the choices we made still work well for us today.